 I see a change in the field; a field with a great productive vocation; a field that is called to play a decisive role in the new stage of progress for our country.

-I see a Mexico of women who still does not have the opportunities that belong to them; women with great capacity, a great capacity to enrich our economic, political and social life.
-Women in sum who demand fuller, fairer participation in Mexico today.
+I see a Mexico of women who still do not have the opportunities that belong to them; women with great capacity, a great capacity to enrich our economic, political and social life.
+Women in sum demand fuller, fairer participation in Mexico today.

 I see a Mexico of entrepreneurs, of small and medium enterprises, sometimes discouraged by bureaucracy, by the sea of procedures, by the discretion of the authorities.
 They are creative and dedicated people, willing to work, willing to risk, who want opportunities, and who demand an economy that offers them more favorable conditions.